aeciopires/my_helm_charts/README.md

 ```

-## AWS Regions and Availability Zones
+## AWS regions and availability zones

 List of regions and availability zones in AWS.